 Due to the current Coronavirus COVID-19 situation, the starting date of the NCCR Evolving Language is postponed to June 1, 2020.
 The position advertised below will start at the earliest on September 1, 2020.

-With the launch of a new ‘NCCR Evolving Language’, which involves nearly 40 different research groups from a large variety of disciplines across Switzerland, we seek to fill three PhD positions (4 years) for the project on Social Context.
+With the launch of a new ‘NCCR Evolving Language’, which involves nearly 40 different research groups from a large variety of disciplines across Switzerland, we seek to fill three PhD positions (4 years; starting date September 1, 2020) for the project on Social Context.

 Our goal is to make progress in understanding the role of social context in the disambiguation of signal meaning in humans and non-human primates.
 To this end, we plan to carry out a set of studies, investigating how humans and apes integrate extra-linguistic cues with vocal utterances, and when and how they learn to recognise and interpret them.

 The project will encompass research with chimpanzees in the wild and captivity, human infants in their natural surroundings, and computational models of learning to interpret in context.
 It will be lead by Prof Sabine Stoll (Uni Zurich), Prof Simon Townsend (Uni Zurich), and Dr James Henderson (Idiap).
 The three successful PhD students will become part of a large interdisciplinary team of scientists tackling the topic of language evolution.